 This data also tells us Americans carried approximately $886 billion in credit card debt, which works out to over $5,700 in debt per cardholder (not household).
 Additional information on this topic can be found in our article on credit card debt statistics.

 This next chart normalizes debt for the growth in the United States population.
 The graph below shows the total consumer credit per person.
-Even though the U.S. population roughly doubled between January 1952 (156 million people) and 2013 (317 million), the amount of debt grew from $160 per person in 1952 to $9,600 per person at the end of 2013.
+Even though the U.S. population roughly doubled between January 1952 (156 million people) and 2013 (318 million), the amount of debt grew from $160 per person in 1952 to $10,200 per person by the middle of 2014.

 This last chart considers the growth in household income.
 The first two charts clearly show the growth of debt, both in absolute terms and relative to population growth.
 The chart below provides insights into the growth in debt relative to income levels.
 Here the data focuses on the timeframe starting in 1980, when the growth of debt seemed to accelerate.

 The above chart indicates that back in 1980, the consumer credit per person was $1,540, which was 7.3% of the average household income of $21,100.
 In 2013, consumer debt was $9,800 per person, which was 13.4% of the average household income of $72,600.
 This means debt increased 70% faster than income from 1980 through 2013.

 In January 2008, the American Bankers Association reported credit card accounts that were 30 or more days past due dipped slightly to 4.18% in the fourth quarter of 2007.
 That's good news because it means more consumers were paying their bills on time.

 But even with this decline in late payments, credit card delinquencies were at the third highest level on record.
 To James Chessen, ABA's chief economist, that can signal financial distress, and he attributes this distress to the rise in gasoline prices as well as rising interest rates.